mlcommons/ck/cm-mlops/script/get-dataset-coco/README-extra.md

-﻿This CM automation recipe helps to download [COCO datasets](https://cocodataset.org).
+﻿This CM automation recipe helps to download or detect [COCO datasets](https://cocodataset.org) and register them in the CM cache with various environment variables to be reused in CM workflows and other projects.

 ## Use-cases